- Simplifies the process of associating Plone sites with IIS sites

 By default, each proxy configuration is set to use a maximum of 10 gigabytes of hard drive space.
 This can be increased or decreased.

-Plone typically uses a lot of RAM (especially if you are installing multiple Zope clients in Enfold Server) and by itself is expensive in processing http requests.
+Plone typically uses a lot of RAM (especially if you are installing multiple Zope clients) and by itself is expensive in processing http requests.
 To counter that, Enfold Proxy keeps cached copies of all kinds of web content and in so doing, reduces the number of requests to Zope.
-For that reason EP usually exists on a separate machine (using its own RAM).

 If you are upgrading from a previous version of Enfold Proxy, you should temporarily stop IIS during the installation process to prevent a reboot being required.
+You should do this via command line instead of using the IIS configuration tool to ensure that all services have been successfully turned off.
 The installation program will let you know if this is necessary.
 For more information, see the topic upgrading Enfold Proxy.

 For users who were using a previous EP version, it may be necessary to run a script to recognize and delete orphaned content.
 This command line utility ep_cache_check lets you count and remove orphaned content.